tomasojea/Tennis-EDA/README.md

 # Tennis-EDA

 ## Overview
-Exploratory Data Analysis of a [Kaggle dataset](https://www.kaggle.com/gmadevs/atp-matches-dataset?select=atp_matches_2000.csv) where I explore the different features where it is applied Correlation Matrix, Histogram, Distribution, etc.
+Exploratory Data Analysis of a [Kaggle dataset](https://www.kaggle.com/gmadevs/atp-matches-dataset?select=atp_matches_2000.csv) where I explore the different features where it is applied Correlation Matrix, Histogram, Distribution, etc. on the ATP Master's dataset.

 ## Technologies Used